GoogleCloudPlatform/generative-ai/gemini/data-generation/README.md

    `pip install .`

-## Codebase Walkthrough
+### Codebase Walkthrough

-### Recipe
+#### Recipe

 In order to generate synthetic data, the schema of the synthetic data must be defined first.
 This is done by creating a `recipe` in a YAML format as demonstrated below, more details on writing recipes can be found [here](https://snowfakery.readthedocs.io/en/latest/#central-concepts).

-#### Few central concepts to know when building a recipe
+Here are some central concepts around building recipes

 ##### Objects